Good Clinical Practice (GCP) Training Guidance and Instructions

 - NOTE: If you work on multiple studies that meet both of the above criteria, you should complete the "Good Clinical Practice for Drug/Device Researchers" course.
 The "Good Clinical Practice for Drug/Device Researchers" course will be accepted for both types of research, but the "GCP - Social and Behavioral Research Best Practices for Clinical Research" course will not fulfill this requirement if you are conducting clinical trial research involving drugs, devices, biological agents or radioisotopes.

-1For purposes of this training requirement, key personnel is defined as the principal investigator as well as individuals involved in identifying/recruiting subjects, obtaining informed consent, or interacting and intervening with subjects (those listed in questions 4.1, 4.2, and 4.3 of the "Study Team: Roles" section of the IRB application.
+1For purposes of this training requirement, key personnel is defined as the principal investigator as well as individuals involved in identifying/recruiting subjects, obtaining informed consent, or interacting and intervening with subjects (those listed in question 2.1 of the "Study Team: Roles" section of the IRB application).